jolicode/automapper/docs/bundle/migrate.md

 ### Serializer attributes

-If you have serializer attributes on your entity, you can also enabled the `serializer` option to use them.
+If you have serializer attributes on your entity, you can also enabled the `serializer_attributes` option to use them.

 ```yaml
 # config/packages/automapper.yaml